department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/general-notes.md

 - 2/7/24 - Our recommendation for the longer term approach is for VBMS and VIS to communicate with each other (and to eliminate need for 10-7959f-1 FMP registration form altogether).
 For now we will focus on digitizing the form.

 ### Miscellaneous
-- New list and loop pattern being worked on by VFF team but not ready to use
+- New list and loop pattern being worked on by VFF team but not ready to use ('classic' will be used in usability testing as well as staging review and production).
-- Houseless/no address not really any existing pattern for this currently
+- Houseless/no address not really any existing pattern for this currently (may revisit this at a later point in time, but not part of initial effort for launch).